BiodiversityOntologies/dwcobo/README.md

 2. With properties intended to be used with IRIs in the range, under the namespace https://raw.githubusercontent.com/tdwg/rs.tdwg.org/master/iri/

+## DwC for OBO ontologies
+The purpose of this repo is to create OWL versions of the two DwC RDF files described above, following OBO Foundry best practices and common methods.
+This will make it easier for anyone who wants to import DwC properties into their OBO ontology.

+I will monitor DwC and update the ontologies here whenever there is a new releases of DwC.

 ## DwC in BCO

 The primary use case for DwC with the BCO is as a set of metadata properties to describe specimens, collecting events, and related entities.
 To do this, we create an OWL file from DwC, interpreting the properties in https://raw.githubusercontent.com/tdwg/rs.tdwg.org/master/terms/terms.csv as owl:data properties.
 We use the class groupings as 'owl:domain' for these properties.